D-G-X/software-project-legerski/license-application-service/README.md

 ### Quick Start

 1. Have Docker running
+2. When prompted: "Maven build script found `license-application-service`", accept by clicking "Load".
-2. Launch the Maven config: `Setup Database and API` which performs the following steps:
+3. Launch the Maven setup config: `Setup Database and API` which performs the following steps:
     - `docker compose up` to start the database,
     - `mvn liquibase:update` to apply database changelogs,
     - `mvn compile` to generate OpenAPI and jOOQ classes,
     - `mvn clean` to clean up leftovers.

+   if this step fails, run `docker compose up` manually in the `license-application-service` directory and re-run the Maven setup config.
+4. Open the two freshly auto-generated modules:
+    - `license-application-service/target/generated-sources/jooq`
+    - `license-application-service/target/generated-sources/openapi`

+   and set their `src` folders as "Generated Sources Root"
+   > ℹ️ Right-click on the folder in the Project view -> "Mark Directory as" -> "Generated Sources Root".

 ### Development

 1. Launch the Spring Boot configuration: `Dev LicenseApplicationService`
 2. Launch the npm configuration: `npm dev`

-    > All npm configurations automatically perform `npm install` before building or testing the frontend.
+    > ℹ️ All npm configurations automatically perform `npm install` before building or testing the frontend.

 ### Manual Production Build (optional)